okta/okta.github.io/_source/_posts/2017-10-31-play-framework-oidc-auth.md

 {% img blog/play-oidc-pac4j/roles-from-okta.png alt:"Roles from Okta" width:"800" %}{: .center-image }

+## Source Code

+You can see the full source code for the application developed in this tutorial [on GitHub](https://github.com/oktadeveloper/okta-play-oidc-example).

 ## Have Fun Playing With Play!

 I hope you’ve enjoyed this quick tutorial on how to add authentication with OIDC and play-pac4j to your Play application.
 I was tempted to look at other solutions, and even try Silhouette + Scala, but pac4j made it pretty easy to accomplish my goal.